apple/swift-numerics/Sources/ComplexModule/Documentation.docc/Complex.md

 let im = z.imaginary  // -1
 ```

-All `Complex` numbers with a non-finite component is treated as a single
+All `Complex` numbers with a non-finite component are treated as a single
 "point at infinity," with infinite magnitude and indeterminant phase.
 Thus,
 the real and imaginary parts of an infinity are nan.